Teenagers rescued after ride malfunction at Winter Wonderland

 “They were sat there for about 20 minutes while they figured out how to get them down.”

-The 33-year-old from Suffolk has said this experience would not put her off attending future fairgrounds.
+The 33-year-old, from Suffolk, said the experience would not put her off going to fairgrounds in future.

-“I wouldn’t go back to this one,” Ms Littlewood said.
+“I wouldn’t go back to this one,” Ms Littlewood added.
 “But I’d go to others.

-“But I would avoid this sort of rise because they seem a bit unpredictable.”
+“But I would avoid this sort of ride because they seem a bit unpredictable.”

 London Fire Brigade and the Metropolitan Police said they were called out to the incident but the riders had been rescued by the time they got there.